rte-france/Grid2Op/docs/mdp.rst

   to grid2op some of its internal variables (accessed with the `***_infos()` methods of the backend)

+TODO do I emphasize that the simulator also contains the grid iteself ?

 To make a parallel with similar concepts "simulator", represents the physics as in all `"mujoco" environments <https://gymnasium.farama.org/environments/mujoco/>`_ *eg* `Ant <https://gymnasium.farama.org/environments/mujoco/ant>`_ or